dfex/lattice/TO-DO.md

     * Add port information to portTable
     * Close db connection (inside business logic, or part of controller?
 * Add functions to write out from db to device configuration via j2 templates (? or just the required RPC calls?)
+* Explore moving to structs/objects rather than passing individual variables - eg: when reading from a node return a populated node object eg: node.name, node.ipAddress etc., then just pass the entire node object to addnode() for writing to db
+* Re-visit db schema and adjust functions to match - eg: referencing via PKs (IDs), only required/relevant fields for functions, and map to end-user operational flow (more tables, rigour around NOT NULL requirements)
+* Break out service configuration from definition/type
+* Confirm ELS and EX interface templates to apply to multiple services (eg: EX won't require sub-interface - either add to port, or add port to VLAN) - build j2 templates for each
+* Add functionality to add and delete all system elements (Locations, Nodes, Ports, Sub-Interfaces, Services, Customers, Users) - ensure deletion of parent removes all child entities
 * Be sure to add interface description with a formatted service identifier - check description-string limitations
 * Create a "service" between two nodes that is either:
 	* an 802.1q tagged or untagged VLAN